 Students being re-admitted will have SAP reviewed based on their prior academic record at the College.

-Students who have been academically suspended from the College and are re-admitted to the school, are not automatically eligible for financial aid.
+Students academically suspended from the College and re-admitted to the school are not automatically eligible for financial aid.
 If a student is not meeting SAP guidelines, an approved appeal is required to receive aid.

 For financial aid purposes, being enrolled in a course for credit (or remedial coursework) beyond the official drop/refund deadline counts as an attempt.
 Satisfactory progress includes all previous academic history, even if the student did not receive financial aid.